Metodil/u34-fun-facts/README.md

 > - frontend web interface for dispaly data
 > - [More here in app/README](app/README.md)

-## Continuous Integration (CI) Components
+## Continuous Integration (CI) and continuous delivery/deployment (CD)  Components
 ***
-The CI workflow is defined in GitHub Actions.\
+The CICD workflow is defined in GitHub Actions.\
 It is triggered on PR to a trunk branch in the repository, ensuring that the codebase is continuously integrated and fully tested.